-I. A September 2011 report published by the Center for Competitive Politics, which examined publicly available information on corruption in Arizona, Maine, and New York City's taxpayer financed campaign systems, found disturbing amounts of corruption in these programs.
+II.
+A September 2011 report published by the Center for Competitive Politics, which examined publicly available information on corruption in Arizona, Maine, and New York City's taxpayer-financed campaign systems, found disturbing amounts of corruption in these programs and New York City's in particular.